+Some of the blanks show suggested maximum scores.
+One example is Craftsmanship.
+This element of judging can be broken down into three major components: Construction, Surface preparation, and Finish.
 Each should probably have an equal number of points.
 Since the maximum total score for Craftsmanship is 300, each major component already shows 100 as the maximum score for that component.
 This is only a suggestion.
 You can cross it out and write you own maximum.

-Flight Characteristics:
+Flight Judging:

-Flight Characteristics Judging is conducted in the same manner as Static Judging.
-There are two components, Mission and General Flight.

-Mission: 200 points maximum.
-See Peter Alway's comments below on awarding mission points.
-General Flight: 100 points Maximum.
+Flight Judging is conducted in the same manner as Static Judging.
+See Peter Alway's comments on awarding mission points.
+General Flight can score a maximum of 100 points.
 This should probably be broken down equally into two major components: Flight and Damage.
-Since a contestant can make up to two official flights (USMRSC 10.1), you may have two flight and damage scores - #1 Flight and #1 Damage, #2 Flight and #2 Damage.
-Start at a maximum (say 50 each) then deduct points from that maximum for flight/recovery problems (USMRSC 53.13.2) and damage the model sustains during flight and/or landing.
+This is a little different in that Flight and Damage points start at a maximum (say 50) and you deduct points from that maximum for flight/recovery problems and for damage the model receives as a result of flying and landing.
+Thus, if there is no damage, award 50 points.